-Sullivan (Sully) D. Curran P.E., Executive Director
+Sullivan (Sully) D. Curran P.E., Former Executive Director

 The conventional approach to pipeline installation is to dig an open trench, place the pipeline and then bury it.
 Although this method does not pose much of a problem in rural or sparsely populated areas where vehicle traffic is light, it can create havoc in busy urban areas, industrial complexes, when crossing waterways or in environmentally sensitive areas.
 Prolonged pipe replacement projects can cause major disruptions and economic impacts for industry and other activities affected by excavation and construction.
 In a sensitive wetland environment such as a river crossing, wildlife habitats would be destroyed and extensive mitigation efforts would be required.
 As a result, trenchless or “no-dig” technology has been used extensively in Europe, Japan and other parts of the world, but is a recently applied technology in the United States to minimize the disruptive effect of open trench pipeline construction.